-Chicago mayor cites ‘tentative agreement’ to reopen schools
+Chicago mayor touts deal with union to reopen schools

 CPS officials have said opening schools is safe and that remote learning isn’t working for all students, including many Black and Latino students who make up the majority of the district.
 Union officials had argued that the district’s plan, which included air filters in classrooms and voluntary COVID-19 tests for teachers, didn’t go far enough

+Schools CEO Janice Jackson said Sunday that 2,000 teachers and staff returning to work sooner and living “in medically vulnerable households” would get first dibs on vaccinations starting this week.
+After that, the city would begin vaccinating teachers at dedicated city sites, which is on top of a Chicago program prioritizing those who live or work in neighborhoods with the high infection rates.

+The agreement also outlined metrics for temporarily suspending classroom learning districtwide — which includes seven consecutive days of test positivity rates — and for individual schools, according to CPS’ outline of the deal Sunday.
+The district said it would continue to grant permission for some employees to continue remote teaching if they have increased risk for severe illness from COVID-19 or serve as primary caregivers for someone with higher risk.

-Pre-K and special education students briefly returned last month, but then stopped amid an escalating fight with the union, which voted to continue remote teaching and reject the district’s plans.
+Pre-K and special education students briefly returned last month, but then stopped amid the escalating fight with the union, which voted to continue remote teaching and reject the district’s plans.
 Teachers and students in K-8 were supposed to return Feb.
 1. for the first time since going fully remote last March.
 The district had offered K-8 students two days of in-person instruction.
-No return date has been set for high school students.

 The union had said that if the district locked out teachers, as it has done previously, teachers would picket.
 Such a move would have cut off virtual learning for all students.
 The union last went on strike in 2019.